stemoutreach/PathfinderBot/WorkshopOverview.md

 # PathfinderBot Workshop Overview

 Welcome to the **PathfinderBot Workshop**, a hands-on robotics and leadership experience.
-This immersive workshop provides participants with the opportunity to build, program, and operate an autonomous robot, designed to navigate and solve challenges using visual markers known as **AprilTags**.
+This workshop provides participants with the opportunity to build, program, and operate an autonomous robot, designed to navigate and solve challenges using visual markers known as **AprilTags**.

 <img src="/zzimages/PathfinerBotWorkshop.jpg" width="400" >